PopeStarkiller/NLP/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 User grabs a tweet by giving the keyword selection an input.
-Once the tweet has been loaded onto the webpage, the user selects whether they consider the tweet to be positive or negative in sentiment.
-The model then makes a prediction on the same tweet thereafter to compare to the user's selection.
+Once the tweet has been loaded onto the webpage, the user selects whether they consider the tweet to be neutral, positive, or negative in sentiment.
+Based upon the sum of data collected, various models will make predictions.
+The adjudication model will always make a prediction.
+The other models however will only make predictions if the tweet is declared to have sentiment.
+I feel it illogical to use resources predicting sentiment on a tweet that has none.

 ![Screenshot of Sentiment Analysis Application](https://github.com/sunwoo-kim20/sentiment-analysis-final-project/blob/main/static/images/voting_page.png?raw=true)